tzvog/Weather_Prediction/README.md

   in your terminal make sure you are withing the tommorow_io_test directory and use the command "python app.py" and start invoking the API</p>

+  <h1>Usage of the Endpoint</h1>
+  <p> This API allows users to check for specific weather conditions within the next 72 hours.
+The API allows users to specify the weather conditions in the form
+of comparison statements such as "temperature > 30" and "wind < 30" and an operator, such as "AND" or "OR", indicating how the conditions should be evaluated.
+The API returns a timeline that displays whether or not the specified conditions are expected to occur in the next 72 hours. for example a valid invocation of the endpoint would be weather-conditions?location=40.7,-73.9&rule=temperature>30&operator=OR</p>

   <h1>Assumptions</h1>
   <ol>
     <li>Access to the token will not be stored locally within a config file.
 Just for this demo, it has been.</li>